zhouqing86/myresume/README_EN.md

 -------
 I am a web full stack developer, I am familiar with TDD, continuous integration, continuous delivery, micro services and agile practice.

-1. I have more than four years experience on web developing, more than 3 years at ThoughtWorks and 1 year at Samsung SDS.
-I am familiar with Java/Ruby/Node.js related web frameworks such as spring boot, ruby on rails and React.
+1. I have more than 9 years experience, I ever worked at ZTE, ThoughtWorks, Samsung SDS, Tecent.
+Now I worked at EPAM as a tech leader.
+I am familiar with Java/Node.js/Ruby related web frameworks such as spring boot, ruby on rails and React.
 And I am also good at DevOps tookits: AWS, docker, Ansible, Shell.

-2. I have more than 1 year experience on 10+ people agile team management.
+2. I have more than 3 year experience on agile team management.

 3. I have more than 2 years QA experience, I did a good job at exploratory testing when I was an test engineer at ZTE Corporation.

 Work Experience
 -------
+## EPAM (2018-05 ~ Now)
+### UBS China Bank Project
+Tech Leader of seven people team and building a team from scratch.

+Currently maily work on make the old applications and new vendor's applications to obey UBS internal policies: Continuous integration, Automated deployment, Security consideration, Job Scheduling, Internal tool, etc.

+The technical stack include Java/Tomcat/Websphere/Teamcity.

-## Tencent (2017-12 ~ Now)
+## Tencent (2017-12 ~ 2018-05)
 Senior Developer and Product Manager of five people team.

 In technical aspect, I am in charge of domain modeling and technology selection for the application.

 In PM aspect, I introduce agile practice into the team and do some business analysis work.

-The technical stack include ReactJS/PHP/Golang.
+The technical stack include ReactJS/Vue/PHP/Golang.

 ## ThoughtWorks (2014-07 ~ 2017-11)